 This page presents data from the FDA Adverse Event Reporting System (FAERS) and the FDA-approved drug label.
 A report submitted to FAERS does not prove a drug caused the reported event.
 Always consult a healthcare provider about medications.

-Warfarin Sodium is the brand name for warfarin.
+Warfarin Sodium is a medication.
 According to the FDA-approved label, Warfarin sodium tablets are indicated for: Prophylaxis and treatment of venous thrombosis and its extension, pulmonary embolism (PE).
 Prophylaxis and treatment of thromboembolic complications associated with atrial fibrillation (AF) and/or cardiac valve replacement.
-FAERS contains 125,605 submissions naming this drug from 1999 through 2026; the top three reactions cited are international normalised ratio increased, dyspnoea, and drug interaction.
+FAERS contains 45,846 submissions naming this drug from 1999 through 2026; the top three reactions cited are international normalised ratio increased, dyspnoea, and drug interaction.

 Most-Reported Reactions